syauqylei/WaveSimulation/README.md

 ## How to use
 The simulation runs with python script.
 You need to load the package of '''wave''' and instantiate ''' wave ''' class.
-The arguments are the grid size of the velocity model, the duration of simulation and the velocity array in form of 2D numpy array. gen_records.py is the python script example
+The arguments are the grid size of the velocity model, the duration of simulation and the velocity array in form of 2D numpy array. gen_records.py is a python script example

 ```
 python gen_records.py